Stabbing Pairwise Intersecting Disks by Five Points: Existence of Five Stabbing Points

 \section{Existence of Five Stabbing Points}

-With the tools from \secref{geometry}, we can now show that there is a stabbing set with five points.
+With these tools we can now show that there is a stabbing set with five points.

-\begin{theorem} \thmlab{existence} Let $\D$ be a set of $n$ pairwise intersecting disks in the plane.
+\begin{theorem} Let $\D$ be a set of $n$ pairwise intersecting disks in the plane.
 There is a set $P$ of five points such that each disk in $\D$ contains at least one point from $P$. \end{theorem}

 \begin{proof} If $\D$ is Helly, there is a single point that lies in all disks of $\D$.
 Thus, assume that $\D$ is non-Helly, and let $D_1, D_2, \dots, D_n$ be the disks in $\D$ ordered by increasing radius.
 Let $i^*$ be the smallest index with $\bigcap_{i \leq i^*} D_i = \emptyset$.
 By Helly's theorem~\cite{Helly23,Helly30,Radon21}, there are indices $j, k < i^*$ such that $\{D_{i^*}, D_j, D_k\}$ is non-Helly.
-By \lemref{triple}, two disks in $\{D_{i^*}, D_j, D_k\}$ have lens angle at least $2\pi/3$.
-Applying \lemref{C:D:diff:size} to these two disks, we obtain a set $P'$ of four points so that every disk $D_i$ with $i \geq i^*$ contains at least one point from $P'$.
+By \cref{lem:triple}, two disks in $\{D_{i^*}, D_j, D_k\}$ have lens angle at least $2\pi/3$.
+Applying \cref{lem:C:D:diff:size} to these two disks, we obtain a set $P'$ of four points so that every disk $D_i$ with $i \geq i^*$ contains at least one point from $P'$.
 Furthermore, by definition of $i^*$, we have $\bigcap_{i < i^*} D_i \neq \emptyset$, so there is a point $q$ that stabs every disk $D_i$ with $i < i^*$.
-Thus, $P = P' \cup \{q\}$ is a set of five points that stabs every disk in $\D$, as desired. \end{proof} \paragraph{Remark.} A weakness in our proof is that it combines two different stages, one of finding the point $q$ that stabs all the small disks, and one of constructing the four points of \lemref{C:D:diff:size} that stab all the larger disks.
+Thus, $P = P' \cup \{q\}$ is a set of five points that stabs every disk in $\D$, as desired. \end{proof} \paragraph{Remark.} A weakness in our proof is that it combines two different stages, one of finding the point $q$ that stabs all the small disks, and one of constructing the four points of \cref{lem:C:D:diff:size} that stab all the larger disks.
 It is an intriguing challenge to merge the two arguments so that altogether they only require four points.
+The proof of Carmi et al.~\cite{CarmiKaMo18} uses a different approach.